Industrial Application of Inorganic Chemistry

 Energy

-Inorganic chemistry plays a role in energy production, storage, and transmission through the development of batteries, solar cells, and fuel cells.
+Inorganic chemistry plays a significant role in energy production, storage, and transmission through the development of batteries, solar cells, fuel cells, and nuclear energy technologies.

 Conclusion